 Alt text is one of the easier pieces of content you’ll ever have to write!

-All you need to do is describe the image.
-If you were to close your eyes, what could you write that would sum up what your image was of?
+Simply describe the image at hand.
+If you were to close your eyes, what could you write that would sum up your image?

 Let’s practice using this photo: